saltastroops/pytest-pymysql-autorecord/docs/quickstart.md

 But this poses a problem for mocking.
 Imagine that your test is checking that the created user has the correct username.
 When you run the test, a new username is generated, but the mocked database data contains the previously generated username.
 Clearly the two differ and the test fails.

 To solve this issue, pytest-pymysql-snapshot-mock offers a fixture `database_mock` with a `user_value` method.
-If nbo mocking is used, this method returns the value passed to it, and if database data is being stored, it also saves this value.
+If no mocking is used, this method returns the value passed to it, and if database data is being stored, it also saves this value.
 However, if the database is being mocked, `user_value` ignores its argument and instead returns the previously stored value.

 The following example illustrates how the `user_value` method can be used.